Home Instead - Lafayette, LA in Lafayette, LA

 • pro Home Instead helped the family through a difficult and stressful time.

-• pro The company is very helpful and friendly; it is the best home care in Lafayette, LA.
+• pro The company is very helpful and friendly.

 Cons

-• pro They claim the company is among the lowest paid employers of caregivers in the country.
+• pro They are among the lowest-paid employers of caregivers in the country.

-• pro They assert that services are not up to par and providers are inadequately trained.
+• pro They have much to learn until services are up to par and providers are adequately trained.

-• pro They accuse the company of defending its poor services by lying to cover up instead of trying to improve.
+• pro They defend poor services by lying to cover up issues instead of trying to improve.

-• pro They say the company cared less about giving good service to a US veteran.
+• pro They cared less about giving good service to a US veteran.

 Review